Austen Riggs Center: Treatment approach

 At a time of rapid decrease in psychotherapy—just 29 percent of office-based visits to psychiatrists involved psychotherapy in 2004–2005, down from 44 percent in 1996–1997—the Austen Riggs Center organizes its treatment around intensive psychodynamic psychotherapy with a clinical psychologist or psychiatrist four times weekly.
 Riggs maintains a long-term residential treatment model in an era of managed care that emphasizes short-term hospitalizations and outpatient treatment for the seriously mentally ill.
-In 2008 a meta-review of 23 studies reported in the Journal of the American Medical Association. indicated that psychotherapy, given as often as three times a week, relieved symptoms including anxiety and borderline personality disorder better than many shorter-term therapies.
-Though medication is administered to a vast majority of Riggs' patients, Riggs follows the principles of "psychodynamic psychopharmacology," which pays attention to the demonstrated ways in which relationships between patients and mental health professionals impact the efficacy of medication.
+Though medication is administered to a vast majority of Riggs' patients, Riggs follows the principles of "psychodynamic psychopharmacology," which pays attention to the demonstrated ways in which relationships between patients and mental health professionals impact the efficacy of the medication.

 Riggs provides an open and voluntary program.
 The minimum stay is six weeks and the median stay is six months.
-Following the reorganization of the Menninger Foundation in 2003, The New York Times described Riggs as the last of the "elite private hospitals," where patients can spend "months or years sorting out their lives" with treatment including intensive, long-term psychotherapy.
+Following the reorganization of the Menninger Foundation in 2003, according to The New York Times, Riggs is considered one of the last "elite private hospitals", where patients may engage in long-term psychotherapy.

 The Austen Riggs Center focuses its attention on individuals with serious mental illnesses for whom repeated treatments in outpatient settings have proved ineffective.

 Erikson Institute

 The Erikson Institute for Education and Research, an integral part of the Austen Riggs Center named for Erik Erikson, was founded in 1994.
 The Erikson Institute hosts scholars in residence, holds conferences and lectures, supports clinical research, and helps to facilitate community engagement (such as film screenings and roundtable discussions) and organizational partnerships.
 The Erikson Institute also offers a four-year fellowship in psychoanalytic psychotherapy and manages the Austen Fox Riggs Library, a collection of 18,000 items of scholarly interest.
 Dr. Jane G. Tillman is currently the Evelyn Stefansson Nef Director of the Erikson Institute.

-The Erikson Institute awards the Erikson Institute Prize for Excellence in Mental Health Media annually "to recognize and encourage writers, journalists, and media experts who have produced sophisticated and accessible work on mental health issues."
-The prize has been awarded since 2010, and winners present at the Erikson Institute Prize Colloquy, which happens annually at the centre.
+The Erikson Institute awarded the Erikson Institute Prize for Excellence in Mental Health Media from 2010-2023 "to recognize and encourage writers, journalists, and media experts who have produced sophisticated and accessible work on mental health issues."
 Past winners have included artist Alison Bechdel, writer Andrew Solomon and radio journalist Alix Spiegel.